Evaluation

 |

-The data to use for evaluation.
+Optional sequence of evaluators to use for individual run evaluation.

 TYPE: